bartanderson/dj/Readme.md

 May have to work up to the next part because I simplified things to get them to the point the DeepSeek could help me fix them.
-[x] Now I have movement of party and blocking by walls kind of working [] Still need to fix initial party placement so it doesn't just moev to the right.
+[x] Now I have movement of party and blocking by walls kind of working [x] Still need to fix initial party placement so it doesn't just moev to the right.
 It should move to the open corridor spot next to the stairs.
-[] Need to fix orientation of some doors
+[x] Need to fix orientation of some doors
 [x] Get Fog Of War implemented, right now its all clear so the dungeon shows through.
-[] Still need to fix it so it uses line of sight blocking.
+[x] Still need to fix it so it uses line of sight blocking.
+[] Need to fix rendering of secret door in masked mode. shows as corridor I think but should show as wall.
+[] Maybe add more manipulation of dungeon for DM to draw random things but maybe that is just a wish or I can generate a bunch for him to use.
+But don't let details bog you down so maybe for later.
+[] Might be nice to add open door and switch door from regular look to open door.
+Locked would change to regular door.
+Opened door would swing inward or outward maybe randomize?
+Portcullis becomes arch when open.
+Again maybe these are enhancements when I get farther along.
+Love to get this buttoned up a little so we can add AI back.
+[] Take a look at doc on top of desktop with suggestions from AI about integrating some DM tools to keep it simple.
 ** Note Walls are not a cell thing, they are a construct in my mind and they are drawn.. may be an issue to deal with later.
 It surprised me.
 We block on NOTHING for now.

 Split DungeonGenerator into: